miguelmota/skyline/README.md

 Input is a squence of building points: left x-coordinate, height y-coordinate, right x-coordinate.

-Output is a sequence of skyline points: x-coordinate, height y-coordinate;
+Output is a sequence of skyline points: left x-coordinate, height y-coordinate;

 ```javascript
 const skyline = require('flowright');